 - D.R.
-5. Divulgence, without proper authorization, of any confidential information of the Law School, including information received as an employee of the Law School or in an official capacity on any committee of the Law School which justifiably establishes the necessity for its deliberations being confidential and so advises participants. - D.R.
-6. Intentional and unjustifiable harassment of any member of the Law School community. - D.R.
 7. Unprivileged failure to cooperate in the investigation or determination of an alleged violation of these Disciplinary Rules as requested by the Dean, the Presenting Counsel, or the Presiding Member of the Disciplinary Hearing Panel. - D.R.
 8. Failure to comply with rules, regulations and orders respecting student conduct duly promulgated by the Law School. - D.R.
 9. Conduct evidencing bad moral character that is relevant to fitness for the study or practice of law.